netbeanslab/nb-sort-line-tools/README.md

 ## Note

-- `Case sensitive` and `Remove Duplicate lines` options don't work in NetBeans 11.0 and 11.1 because the bug of NetBeans
+- `Case sensitive` and `Remove Duplicate lines` options don't work in NetBeans 11.0 and 11.1 because of the bug of NetBeans

 ## License